DK-3333/AI-Career-Success-Assistant-for-First-Generation-Students/docs/sample_outputs.md

 - `Preferred intro length`: `60 seconds`

 **Expected AI response type:**
-- Five likely software engineering interview questions
+- Five likely software engineering interview questions.
-- Clear reasoning for why each question matters
+- Clear reasoning for why each question matters.
-- Suggested answer structures that use projects, tutoring, and coursework
+- Suggested answer structures that use projects, tutoring, and coursework.
-- STAR guidance where appropriate
+- STAR guidance where appropriate.
-- One practice tip per question
+- One practice tip per question.
-- A tailored example 60-second elevator pitch based on the student's real background
+- A tailored example 60-second elevator pitch based on the student's real background.

 **What to check during manual testing:**
-- The interview questions are relevant to software engineering internships
+- The interview questions are relevant to software engineering internships.
-- The answer guidance works for a student without prior formal internship experience
+- The answer guidance works for a student without prior formal internship experience.
-- The 60-second pitch is actually included
+- The 60-second pitch is actually included.
-- The pitch uses only the provided background and does not invent technologies, internships, or achievements
+- The pitch uses only the provided background and does not invent technologies, internships, or achievements.

 **Why this test supports the project mission:**
 It validates that the app can build interview confidence for students whose most